The Road Goes Ever On

 The Road Goes Ever On is a song cycle first published in 1967 as a book of sheet music and as an audio recording.
-The music was written by Donald Swann, and the words are taken from poems in J. R. R. Tolkien's Middle-earth writings, especially The Lord of the Rings.
+The music was written by the entertainer Donald Swann, and the words are taken from poems in J. R. R. Tolkien's Middle-earth writings, especially The Lord of the Rings.

 The title of the song cycle is taken from "The Road Goes Ever On", the first song in the collection.
 The songs are designed to fit together when played in sequence.
 The ninth song "Lúthien Tinúviel" was added in an appendix rather than in the main sequence.

 Swann performed the cycle for Tolkien, who approved of the music except for the Quenya song "Namárië"; he suggested it should be in the style of a Gregorian chant, which he hummed; Swann used that melody for the song.

-Music
+Background

+J. R. R. Tolkien was a scholar of English literature, a philologist and medievalist interested in language and poetry from the Middle Ages, especially that of Anglo-Saxon England and Northern Europe.
+His professional knowledge of works such as Beowulf shaped his fictional world of Middle-earth, including his fantasy novel The Lord of the Rings.

-With Tolkien's approval, Donald Swann wrote the music for this song cycle; much of it resembles English traditional music or folk music.
-The sole exception is the Quenya song "Namárië", which was based on a tune by Tolkien himself that has some affinities to Gregorian chant.
-In his foreword to the second edition, Swann explains that he performed the song cycle to Tolkien in Priscilla Tolkien's garden; Tolkien approved of the music except for "Namárië", and hummed its melody; Swann used that for the song.
+With Tolkien's approval, Donald Swann wrote the music for this song cycle, consisting of settings of some of Tolkien's poetry in The Lord of the Rings.
+Much of it resembles English traditional music or folk music.
+The sole exception is the Quenya song "Namárië", which was based on a tune by Tolkien himself; it has some affinities to Gregorian chant.
+In his foreword to the second edition, Swann explains that he performed the song cycle to Tolkien in Priscilla Tolkien's garden.
+Tolkien approved of the music except for "Namárië", and hummed its melody; Swann used that for the song.

+Content

+The sheet music for the songs occupies most of the book, pages 1–62 and 78–84 in the 2002 edition.